Eve was created from the rib of

 Rabbi: "Steal?
 If one were to take away from your house an ounce of silver, and give you in return a pound of gold, that would not be stealing from you."
 Matron: "But what need was there for secrecy?"
 Rabbi: "It was surely better to present Eve to Adam when she was quite presentable, and when no traces of the effects of the operation were visible." |

-Introduction There is no ambiguity about the goals of feminisation surgery - it is to change an externally male physical appearance into an externally female physical appearance.
-However, although it’s possible to achieve a more feminine body through a variety of surgical and lifestyle choices, there are serious limitations as to what is possible.
-Also, some transwomen use surgery to excessively emphasise adjustable female physical characteristics to the extent that they become implausable and unnatural looking.
-This article looks at such surgery, deliberately excluding sex-reassignment surgery and breast augmentation surgery which are major topics in their own right.
+The goal of feminisation surgery is to change an externally male physical appearance into an externally female physical appearance.
+With lots of money, a good surgeon, modern surgical techniques, and some luck - the results can be transformative and life changing.
+However, it's also essential to consider the risks and costs, it’s often possible to achieve a more feminine body through lifestyle choices such as exercise and diet, particularly if taking female hormones.
+There are also limitations as to what is possible, changing major physical characteristics such as height and feet size is not realistic (although it has been attempted).
+Also, some transwomen use surgery to excessively emphasise adjustable female physical characteristics to the extent that they become implausible and unnatural looking.

 Waist and Hips